zombierantcasey/zombierantcasey/README.md

 I’m @zombierantcasey.
-I like Python, Go & Haskell.
+I like Python & Go.
 Work in networking currently.